Skip to main content

 Issue

-Mark functions that do not produce side effects as pure to enable compiler optimizations.
+Mark functions that do not produce side effects as pure to facilitate reasoning about data flow and program semantics, improving readability, maintainability, and correctness.

 In computer programming, a function can be considered pure if its only side effect is returning a value, without modifying any memory outside its own local scope.
 Some programming languages provide built-in keywords to declare these properties, whereas others need compiler extensions.